gBatiista/revmob-backend/README.md

 1 - First you need to create an .env file with the variable `DB_URL` its value will be the connection URL with the MongoDB database after that you are ready to go.

 # Routes #
-1 - Method: `POST` in `('/')` to create a new campaign you need to put in the body of the request a JSON with:
+1 - Method: `POST` in `('/')` to create a new campaign you need to pass in the body of the request a JSON with:
  - {

   `title: String`,